 3. Clayton W. Chandler Park Skate Spot (Mansfield)

-Not a quick stop from Waxahachie at 21.8 miles — best combined with other Mansfield stops to make the drive worthwhile.
+Not a quick stop from Waxahachie at 21.8 miles, so it's best combined with other Mansfield stops to make the drive worthwhile.

 Location: 1530 N Walnut Creek Drive, Mansfield, TX 76063